 Leah has had the great opportunity to combine her love for teaching and instilling the cultural and historical aspects of dance as an artist-in-residence at University of Alabama at Birmingham’s ArtPlay, Ramsey High School-Birmingham, AL, Contemporary South Dance Company’s Summer Dance Intensive-Jasper, AL, and Birmingham Sister Cities- Accra, Ghana.

-Leah was presented with the chance to build a predominantly black dance company during her time in Austin, TX and Ballet Afrique was established with founding director China Smith.
+Leah was presented with the chance to build a predominantly black dance company during her time in Austin, TX, and Ballet Afrique was established with founding director China Smith.
 Leah began to sculpt her artistic voice through choreography, create new work for various dance companies, and present her work at numerous dance festivals and showcases.
-During her tenure as artistic director, Leah realized that she wanted to be of service to artists of color especially women of color by providing vehicles for them to be seen and heard as her legacy.
-MODArts Dance Collective (MADC) was born on July 23, 2011 by Leah & Shaun Tubbs to hold space for people of color (POC) through its choreographic work, two festivals, solo concert, and free residency & workshop.
-MADC provides supporive, therapeutic spaces for POCs to heal, commune, and be their unapologetic selves as people and artists while making dance accessible for communities of color to celebrate and honor their beautiful histories & cultures.
+During her tenure as artistic director, Leah realized that she wanted to be of service to artists of color, especially women of color, by providing vehicles for them to be seen and heard as her legacy.
+MODArts Dance Collective (MADC) was born on July 23, 2011, by Leah & Shaun Tubbs to hold space for Black, Indigenous, and People of Color (BIPOC) artists through its choreographic work, two festivals with accompanying residencies, solo concerts, and workshops.
+MADC provides open, supportive spaces for BIPOC communities to heal, commune, and be their unapologetic selves while making dance accessible to celebrate and honor the beautiful histories & cultures of the African diaspora.

 Harriette P. Smiley, Board Secretary